camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 # The Basics

-## What is the Camunda Platform RPA Bridge?
+## What is the Camunda 7 RPA Bridge?

 The Camunda RPA Bridge serves as a connector between Camunda (BPMN) on the one side and a vendor for RPA bots on the other side.
 For an overview about what RPA vendors and which versions are supported, please consult the [Supported Environments]({{< ref "#prerequisites-and-supported-environments" >}}) section.